Table of Contents

 In practice, this includes the following tactics:

-- Screen for negatives.
 SRI investors might rule out investing in so-called sin stocks: alcohol, tobacco, firearms, cannabis, defense, fossil fuels, and gaming stocks.

-- Look for positives.
 Positive investing—also known as impact investing— involves actively seeking out and investing in companies whose values align with the investor’s own.
 Some socially responsible funds look for companies that have signed on to the Ceres principles, a code of environmental conduct developed by the nonprofit Ceres Group.
 They might also analyze companies’ CSR, or corporate social responsibility reports, to make sure their actions align with investor values.

 The SRI and ESG acronyms are often used interchangeably.
 Both are oriented toward building more responsible portfolios, but there are key differences between the two:

-- Environmental, Social, and Governance (ESG).
 ESG is a system for measuring the sustainability of a company in three categories: environmental, social, and governance.
 While ESG investing obviously has the goal of being socially responsible, its bottom line is financial performance.
 It usually uses positive, or impact investment strategies to add responsible investments.

-- Socially Responsible Investing (SRI).
 Socially responsible investing, ethical investing, and impact investing are more general terms for responsible investing, and essentially the goal is to eliminate investments that don’t adhere to ethical codes.
 It usually uses a negative screening model to rule out investments.